11Hayden/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe - to set file hello to -rwxr-x-wx 10-mirror_permissions - to make hello mirrior the permissions of file olleh 11-directories_permission - to assign execute permission to all sub directories in pwd
+9-John_Doe - to set file hello to -rwxr-x-wx 10-mirror_permissions - to make hello mirrior the permissions of file olleh 11-directories_permission - to assign execute permission to all sub directories in pwd 12-directory_permissions - to make a dir called my_dir with permission 751